 Your pension, your lump sum and the contingent spouse's / civil partner’s pension, but not the contingent children's pensions, will be reduced accordingly, and your ex-spouse / ex-civil partner will hold benefits in his / her own right which can be left in the Scheme to be payable from, normally, age 65, or can be taken on or after age 55 and before age 65 with a reduction for early payment, or transferred to another qualifying pension scheme.

+The Government has announced that the earliest age your ex-spouse / ex-civil partner can take their pension will increase from age 55 to 57 from 6 April 2028.
+See Pension age changes for more information.

 The reduction to your benefits is known as a pension debit.
 The amount of the pension debit will be increased in line with the rise in the appropriate cost of living index(es) between the date the debit was first calculated and the date your benefits are paid.
 When your benefits become payable, the revalued amount of the pension debit will be deducted from your retirement benefits in accordance with guidance from the Government Actuary.

 In assessing the value of your benefits against your lifetime allowance, the reduced value after the pension debit will be used.
 You may be able to pay additional voluntary contributions or contribute to a concurrent personal pension plan or stakeholder pension scheme in order to make up for the benefits 'lost' following a pension share.

 All correspondence received by the administering authority in connection with divorce or dissolution proceedings will be acknowledged in writing.
-If you do not receive an acknowledgement, you should contact the administering authority to ensure that your correspondence has been received.
+If you do not receive an acknowledgement, you should contact the administering authority to ensure that it has received your correspondence.

 The cost of supplying information and complying with any court order imposing obligations on the L G P S will be recovered from you and/or your ex-spouse or ex-civil partner in accordance with a schedule of charges published by the administering authority.